warehouse-picking-automation-challenges/picknik/README.md

 	saving_enabled - allow new plans to be saved to experience database debug - slower and more verbose
-	fake_execution - runs at higher speeds and uses simulated controllers
+	fake_execution - runs at higher speeds and uses simulated controllers bin_id - specify which bin to look at, as a index number, starting at 0, e.g A=0, B=1

 ## Mesh Test